-[2008, Sudbrack] C. K. Sudbrack, T. D. Ziebell, R. D. Noebe, D. N. Seidman, Effects of a tungsten addition on the morphological evolution, spatial correlations and temporal evolution of a model Ni-Al-Cr superalloy.
+[2008Sud] C. K. Sudbrack, T. D. Ziebell, R. D. Noebe, D. N. Seidman, Effects of a tungsten addition on the morphological evolution, spatial correlations and temporal evolution of a model Ni-Al-Cr superalloy.
 Acta Mater.
 56, 448-463 (2008).

-$P{-}06$: Precipitation of γ' in Ni Superalloys - Non-isothermal
+P_06 : Precipitation of γ' in Ni Superalloys - Non-isothermal

-This example simulates the kinetics of precipitation of γ' phase from γ phase in Ni-8Al-8Cr and Ni-10Al-10Cr at.% alloys during continuous cooling.
-The simulation results can be compared with experimental results from Rojhirunsakool et al. [2013].
+This example simulates the kinetics of precipitation of gamma prime (γ) phase from gamma (γ) phase in Ni-8Al-8Cr and Ni-10Al-10Cr at.% alloys during continuous cooling.
+The simulation results can be compared with experimental results from Rojhirunsakool et al. [2013Roj].